cvstewar/d3s/README.md

 ### Setting up the trackers.ini

 Refer to the [VOT Toolkit Installation](https://votchallenge.net/howto/tutorial_python.html) instructions for more details on how to setup the trackers.ini.
-This file is located in the vot-2018 folder created in the last step.
-Note that the paths variable here should point to the folder containing the vot_wrapper.py file, assuming that the user is in the vot-2018 directory created earlier.
+This file is located in the vot workspace folder created in the last step.
+Note that the paths variable here should point to the folder containing the vot_wrapper.py and vot2020wrappper.py files, assuming that the user is in the vot workspace directory created earlier.

+See below for an example trackers.ini for testing on VOT2018.

 ```ini
 [D3SPython]  # <tracker-name>